nf-core/test-datasets/README.md

 `database cache` contains the IMGT and Igblast db human and mouse database caches for running the pipeline tests.

-### Reveal test data
+### Assembled test data

-`testdata-reveal` contains test data needed to run the AIRR-seq workflow Reveal.
+`testdata-assembled` contains test data needed to run the AIRR-seq assembled workflow (`--mode assembled`).
 Further details can be found in the README.md file inside the folder.